aritraibm/docker-learn/README.md

 It's saying we need to add openjdk version 8, expose the port as ```8090``` and mention the jar in ADD and entrypoint

-### Make sure the docker is availble and running
+### Make sure the docker is available and running

-* Description: use below command in cmd to know whether the docker is installed in your windows machine or not.
+* Description: use the below command in cmd to know whether the docker is installed in your windows machine or not.
 * Command: ```docker -v``` it'll return something like ```Docker version 20.10.16, build aa7e414``` as a command response

 ### Create docker image from springboot application

-* Description: Use below command to generate docker image.
+* Description: Use the below command to generate a docker image.
 * Command: ```docker build . -t docker-sample-api```

 ### View the docker image

-* Description: Use below command to view all the docker images in your local system (be carefull those are not available in docker hub till now, only present in local machine).
+* Description: Use the below command to view all the docker images in your local system (be careful those are not available in docker hub till now, only present on the local machine).
 * Command: ```docker images```
 ```
 REPOSITORY          TAG       IMAGE ID       CREATED          SIZE